ogghst/grownode/docs/reference.md

 This page aims to describe the GrowNode API and how to use it to develop your own firmware.

-> Disclaimer: This is NOT intended for ready made solutions users.
+> Disclaimer: This is NOT intended for ready-made solution users.
 Don't tell me I've not warned you! :)

-GrowNode is developed on top of the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) Development Framework, in order to directly access to the ESP32 microprocessor functionalities and the RTOS operating system.
+GrowNode is based on the ESP32 microprocessor, and is developed on top of the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) Development Framework.
+This allows one to directly access to the ESP32 functionalities and the real-time operating system (RTOS).

 ## Basic Concepts

-THe highest level structure on a GrowNode system is the board itself.
-Every solution you want to build is basically a combination of
+The highest level structure on a GrowNode system is the board itself.
+Every solution you want to build is basically a combination of:

-- Devices attached to the IO pins (tipycally handled by specific HAL - Hardware Abstraction Layers - like ESP-IDF core libraries or third party devices. *Example: I2C driver, a GPIO pin*
+- Devices attached to the IO pins (typically handled by specific HAL - Hardware Abstraction Layers - like ESP-IDF core libraries or third party devices). *Examples: I2C driver, a GPIO pin*

-- Several logics to access to those devices and present to the GrowNode framwork [Leaves](#leaves) - several are prebuilt and more can be user defined. *Example: a temperature sensor, a relay, a LED, a motor*
+- Several logics to access to those devices, which are called [Leaves](#leaves) in the GrowNode framework - several are prebuilt and more can be user defined. *Examples: a temperature sensor, a relay, a LED, a motor*

-- Several [Parameters](#parameters) exposed to the Leaf, able to retrieve or command specific functionalities. *Example: the temperature retrieved, a motor switch, a light power*
+- Several [Parameters](#parameters) exposed by/to the Leaf, able to retrieve/command specific functionalities. *Examples: the temperature retrieved, a motor switch, a light power*

-- One centralized controller that orchestrates and exposes to the Leaves the services needed to work: [Node](#node).
-This is common on all the GrowNode implementation
+- One centralized controller that orchestrates and exposes to the Leaves the services needed to work, called [Node](#node).
+This is common on all the GrowNode implementations

-- one entry point of the application, where the Node and Leaves are declared and configured [Board](#boards). *Example: a Water Tower Board, a simple Temperature and Humidity pot controller*
+- one entry point of the application, where the Node and Leaves are declared and configured, called [Board](#boards). *Examples: a Water Tower Board, a simple Temperature and Humidity pot controller*

 ## Architecture

-In ESP-IDF vacabulary, the Board and it corresponding Node works in the main application RTOS task, and each Leaf works in a separate task.
-This allows the parallel execution of task logic and, more than this, will avoid that a leaf waiting for things to happen (eg. sensor measure) to have side effects on the whole Node.
-All messaging across leaves is implemented through RTOS events and messages queues.
+In ESP-IDF vacabulary, the Board and its corresponding Node works in the main application RTOS task, and each Leaf works in a separate task.
+This allows the parallel execution of task logic and, moreover, avoids that a leaf in waiting state (eg. waiting for a sensor measure) affects the running of the whole Node.
+All messaging across leaves is implemented through RTOS events and message queues.

 ### Code reference

 Code Documentation is described in [API](../html/index.html) section.
-The entry point of all GrowNode functionalities resides in `grownode.h` header file.
+The entry point of all GrowNode functionalities resides in the `grownode.h` header file.
 Users just have to reference it in their code.

 ## Node

 The core element of a GrowNode implementation is the Node.
 It represents the container and the entry point for the board capabilities.

-In order to proper create a Node, a configuration shall be supplied.
+In order to properly create a Node, a configuration shall be supplied.
 This is done by creating a `gn_config_handle_t` data structure and then injecting it using the `gn_node_create()` function.
-A `gn_node_handle_t` pointer will be returned, that is the reference to be passed in the next board configuration step to create the necessary Leaves.
+A `gn_node_handle_t` pointer will be returned, that is the reference to be passed in the next board configuration steps to create the necessary Leaves.

 To start the Node execution loop, the `gn_node_start()` function has to be called.
 This will trigger the `xTaskCreate()` RTOS function per each configured leaf.